Critique of Pure Reason: Synthetic a priori judgments

 Kant argues that there are synthetic judgments such as the connection of cause and effect (e.g., "...
 Every effect has a cause.") where no analysis of the subject will produce the predicate.
 Kant reasons that statements such as those found in geometry and Newtonian physics are synthetic judgments.
 Kant uses the classical example of 7 + 5 = 12.
 No amount of analysis will find 12 in either 7 or 5 and vice versa, since an infinite number of two numbers exist that will give the sum 12.
-Thus Kant arrives at the conclusion that all pure mathematics is synthetic though a priori; the number 7 is seven and the number 5 is five and the number 12 is twelve and the same principle applies to other numerals; in other words, they are universal and necessary.
+Thus Kant concludes that all pure mathematics is synthetic though a priori; the number 7 is seven and the number 5 is five and the number 12 is twelve and the same principle applies to other numerals; in other words, they are universal and necessary.
 For Kant then, mathematics is synthetic judgment a priori.
 Conventional reasoning would have regarded such an equation to be analytic a priori by considering both 7 and 5 to be part of one subject being analyzed, however Kant looked upon 7 and 5 as two separate values, with the value of five being applied to that of 7 and synthetically arriving at the logical conclusion that they equal 12.
 This conclusion led Kant into a new problem as he wanted to establish how this could be possible: How is pure mathematics possible?
 This also led him to inquire whether it could be possible to ground synthetic a priori knowledge for a study of metaphysics, because most of the principles of metaphysics from Plato through to Kant's immediate predecessors made assertions about the world or about God or about the soul that were not self-evident but which could not be derived from empirical observation (B18-24).
 For Kant, all post-Cartesian metaphysics is mistaken from its very beginning: the empiricists are mistaken because they assert that it is not possible to go beyond experience and the dogmatists are mistaken because they assert that it is possible to go beyond experience through theoretical reason.